deacs11/CrewAI_Contract_Clause_Risk_Assessment/README.md

-## CrewAI Contract Clause Risk Assessment Assistant
+## CrewAI Contract clause risk assessment assistant

 This project implements a CrewAI agent team designed to **assist** in the preliminary review of legal contracts.
 The agents work together to parse contract text, classify clauses, identify potential risk patterns based on predefined criteria, spot ambiguities, and generate a structured "Review Brief" highlighting areas that may warrant closer inspection by a legal professional.